kerenfu/RDVS/README.md

 <p align="center">
     <img src="figures/synvsreal1.png" width="70%" /> <br />
     <em>
     Table 4.
 Experimental results of comparing synthetic depth maps and realistic depth maps by applying the original models to the full RDVS dataset.
-The best are stressed in **BOLD**.
+The best are stressed in BOLD.
     </em>
 </p>

 <p align="center">
     <img src="figures/synvsreal2.png" width="70%" /> <br />
     <em>
     Table 5.
 Experimental results of comparing synthetic depth maps and realistic depth maps by fine-tuning the models on the RDVS training set.
-The best are stressed in **BOLD**.
+The best are stressed in BOLD.
     </em>
 </p>